kevL/yata/ReadMe.txt

 - Lowercase : converts selected cell(s) to lowercase
 - Uppercase : converts selected cell(s) to uppercase

-- Apply text ... : opens a dialog that replaces selected cell(s)
+- Apply text ... : F11 (opens a dialog that replaces selected cell(s))

 - Goto loadchanged : Ctrl+n (key Shift to goto previous.
 See Appendix A: note on Load)